-C. Who is Jesus Christ?
+Who is Jesus Christ?

-M. He is the Eternal Word, Wisdom, and Son of God, who took the nature of man, and so is God and man in one person, that he might be a Mediator between God and man, to reconcile and recover fallen, miserable man to God, and save his church from sin, and death, and hell, and bring them to glory in the heavenly kingdom.
+the Eternal Word, Wisdom, and Son of God, who man, and so is God and man in one person, to tor between God and man, to recontant man to God, and save his church from sin, and death, and hell, and bring them to glory in the heavenly kingdom.

-C. Is there more Gods than one?

-M. No: but in God there are three persons, called the Father, the Son, and the Holy Ghost.

-C. How can three persons be one God?

-M. As well as one sun can have light, and heat, and motion.
-For a person in the Godhead is not like the persons of men, which are so many substances divided from one another; but this is the greatest mystery, which you must learn better hereafter, when you are riper, and more capable.

-C. And how can God be made a man?

-M. As well as our souls can dwell and act in our bodies; (though there be difference;) not by any change of God, but by uniting himself to the human nature of Jesus.
+- C. Is there more Gods than one? - M. No: but in God there are three persons, called the Father, the Son, and the Holy Ghost. - C. How can three persons be one God? - M. As well as one sun can have light, and heat, and motion.
+For a person in the Godhead is not like the persons of men, which are so many substances divided from one another; but this is the greatest mystery, which you must learn better hereafter, when you are riper, and more capable. - C. And how can God be made a man? - M. As well as our souls can dwell and act in our bodies; (though there be difference;) not by any change of God, but by uniting himself to the human nature of Jesus.